Keep Cool: Ways to Beat the Heat at Work

-Summer is Here!
+The summer heat is here!
 While most of us are looking forward to fun in the sun, when temperatures rise, it becomes important to take some extra heat safety precautions to ensure workers remain safe during the hotter months.
 Employers should look for ways to beat the heat at work that are both simple and proactive, such as encouraging workers to stay hydrated, to take advantage of air conditioned spaces and to understand the signs of heat illnesses.

-Heat Safety is important for all workers during summer, and not just those in outdoor settings.
-Read on to learn how keeping a cool head – and everything else – can not only improve workplace morale but also keep people safe when the weather turns a bit too hot and humid.
+Heat safety is important for all workers during summer, and not just those in outdoor settings.
+Read on to learn how keeping a cool head – and everything else – can not only improve workplace morale but also protect your employees when the weather turns a bit too hot and humid.

-The easiest step toward preventing heat-related safety issues is also one of the most important: Drink plenty of water throughout the day especially when working outside.
-Drinking cool, clean water helps you regulate your body’s internal temperature and prevents dehydration.
-OSHA recognizes the importance of providing water, which is why OSHA Standards require an employer to provide potable water in the workplace.
+The easiest step toward preventing heat-related illnesses is also one of the most important: Drink plenty of water throughout the day especially when working outside.
+Drinking cool, clean water helps regulate your body temperature and prevents dehydration.
+OSHA recognizes the importance of providing water to workers, which is why the agency’s standards require an employer to provide potable water in the workplace.

 Here are simple solutions to make sure thirsty employees get the refreshment they need: